 This rustic Spinach Artichoke Galette is gluten-free!
 Layers of spinach, marinated artichoke hearts, and feta cheese are baked in a free-form tender crust.
 This is a full-flavoured savoury pie with delicious hints of lemon and basil.
 Oh-so good!

 This gluten-free Spinach Artichoke Galette has all the flavours of everyone's favourite spinach artichoke tarts!
 It's a simple, meat-free weeknight-style meal.
 Double the recipe to make a full-sized pie for dinner, or make the recipe as written for an appetizer, or if you're only serving two.

 This gluten-free pastry in this savoury pie is the easiest to manage pastry recipe I've used.
-I used it in this Gluten-Free Potato Cheese Galette and to make this Gluten-Free Strawberry Rhubarb Galette and this Blueberry Lemon Ginger Galette.
+I used it in this Gluten-Free Potato Cheese Galette and to make fruit galettes like this Gluten-Free Strawberry Rhubarb Galette and this Blueberry Lemon Ginger Galette.
 It's our new favourite pastry!

 If you love spinach artichoke dip, you'll love this Spinach Artichoke Galette!
 So let's make one!
 Here's what you'll need.